Skip to Content

 • Step 1: Remove the hose: Remove the inlet hose from the pressure washer inlet before removing the inlet filter.

-• Step 2: Remove the inlet nozzle: Turn the inlet nozzle on the pressure washer unit anticlockwise to take it off.
+• Step 2: Remove the inlet nozzle.
+Turn the pressure washer unit anticlockwise to take it off.

-• Step 3: Pull out the inlet filter: Once you have removed the inlet nozzle that the water supply hose connects to, you can see the inlet filter inside.
-To remove the inlet filter from the pressure washer unit you can use pliers to pull it out.
+• Step 3: Pull out the inlet filter: Once you have removed the inlet nozzle to which the water supply hose connects, you can see the inlet filter inside.
+Pliers can pull the inlet filter out of the pressure washer unit.

-• Step 4: Remove the debris: With the inlet filter removed, simply rinse off the debris under running tap water.
+• Step 4: Remove the debris: Rinse the debris under running tap water with the inlet filter removed.

 • Step 5: Connect the inlet filter back: Place the inlet filter back inside the inlet housing and fit the nozzle on the inlet filter housing before reconnecting the inlet hose.